 What does a phoenix tattoo symbolize?

-What’s the spiritual meaning of a phoenix tattoo?
+What is the spiritual meaning behind phoenix tattoos?

 Final word